Quick Answer

 Genki can stay on the sheet without becoming the default.
 That is a sensible place for it based on the material here.
 If it remains on your final shortlist, the next move is simple: pull the certificate and full policy wording and match them against your visa needs and relocation pattern, not against review-site confidence.

 SafetyWing deserves a serious look if your timing is fluid.
 The ability to buy before departure or while already abroad, plus broad country positioning, speaks directly to the way many nomad moves actually happen.
-It is one of the few options in this draft where the timing and movement mechanics are visible on the page.
+It is one of the few options available where the timing and movement mechanics are visible on the page.
 Even so, keep it in a verify-first category until you have the policy wording and visa documents in hand.

 SafetyWing positions Nomad Insurance for nomads and remote workers abroad.
 It says you can sign up before departure or while already traveling, and it states coverage across 180+ countries, with US coverage handled as an extra.
 Those are meaningful signals if dates slip or the route changes after you have left, but they are still starting signals, not final proof for your exact case.